-

 If your figure is over 40%, that means your company is performing well.
 For example, if your company’s revenue growth is 20% and your profit margin is at 25%, your rule of 40 number is 45%.
 That is above the goal of 40, so you and your investors can feel confident that your business has settled into a sweet spot between maintaining growth alongside continued profitability.

 But if your figure is under 40%, it’s likely that at least one of your metrics needs improvement.
 Consider a company with 75% revenue growth.
 Surely they must be successful, right?
-Who would ever ask questions about their profitability that that kind of revenue growth happening?
+Who would ever ask questions about their profitability with that kind of revenue growth happening?
 But if you did, and you found that the company was experiencing -50% profitability (perhaps due to R&D costs, churn, or something else), you’d quickly think twice about this company’s overall profitability.
 In fact, if you do the Rule of 40 math (75% + [-50%]), you’d see that this company was only achieving a 25%, meaning there’s cause for concern regarding long-term profitability.

 Simplify your SaaS financial metrics monitoring